robin-raymond/zax.io/casting.md

 The `as` operator can be used as one method to convert the pointer to a by-value or by-reference type, or alternatively the dot (`.`) operator can convert a pointer to a by-reference type.

-The `cast` operator will forcefully convert any pointer type into a value reference of any other type but this is not recommended as it can lead to undefined behaviors.
+The `unsafe as` operator will forcefully convert any pointer type into a value reference of any other type but this is not recommended as it can lead to undefined behaviors.

 Examples of pointer casting: